stronnag/mwptools/docs/manual/docs/mwp-miscellaneous-tools.md

 ## flash.sh, fcflash

-`fcflash` is a script to flash inav images to a flight controller using the command line.
+`fcflash` is a script to flash INAV images to a flight controller using the command line.
 It requires that `stm32flash` and `dfu-util` are installed on your computer.
 Optionally, it requires GCC `objcopy` to convert hex files to binary for DFU operation.

 * DFU mode requires `dfu-util`